 Someone I once worked with in my standup comedy days (my hand to God, I wish I could remember who) had a great bit that he called “Jewish calisthenics”.
 “OK,” he would exhort the audience, “Here we go…ready?
 Neck back, and…repeat after me…” (shrug) “Why me?
 And rest.
 And again…” (shrug) “Why me?”
 Well, you had to be there.

 This situation alone would give any self-respecting mensch such tsuris, nu?
 Yes, it gets worse.
 Larry gets no sympathy or support from his snotty, self-absorbed daughter (Jessica McManus) or his stoner son (Aaron Wolff), who spends more time obsessing on his favorite TV show F Troop than brushing up on his Hebrew for an upcoming Bar Mitzvah.
-He also has problems at work, ranging from the usual politics of academia to staving off a deranged student who is attempting to blackmail his way to a passing grade.
-And then there is his perennially underemployed brother (Richard Kind) who has become a permanent house guest who spends an inordinate amount of time in the bathroom, draining his, erm, cyst (ah, yes-we’re still firmly entrenched in Coen territory here, kids).
+Larry also has problems at work.
+And then there is his perennially underemployed brother (Richard Kind) who has become a permanent house guest who spends an inordinate amount of time in the bathroom, draining his, erm, cyst.

 Apparently there’s buzz from some quarters about the film being “too” Jewish, propagating stereotypes and so on and so forth, the Coens are self-loathing, blah blah blah, but I think that’s silly.
 Hell, I’ve got relatives that are more “Jewish” than the characters in the film.
 Besides, the Coens are Jews-is there some law against artists incorporating their heritage into their art?
 One might as well condemn Phillip Roth, Saul Bellow, Jules Feiffer, Mel Brooks, Woody Allen and Neil Simon for the same “crime”.
 So why do they persecute the Jews, huh?
 Why? (shrug) Why us? (shrug).
 And repeat…